 Licensing, Partnerships, and Collaborations

 With a patent in hand, startups have an asset that can be monetized.
-Consider licensing out your technology to other industry players.
+Consider licensing your technology to other industry players.
 Alternatively, use your patented tech as a stepping stone to forge strategic partnerships or collaborations, amplifying the reach and application of your innovation.

 Being Vigilant of Infringements